ComputerAnimates404/Pocket-Studios-MidtermProject/README.md

 # Pocket-Studios-MidtermProject
-Midterm project made for computer fundamentals.
+Website made for midterm project made for computer fundamentals.